linkerd/website/linkerd.io/content/2/overview/_index.md

 receiving control signals from, a control plane.
 This design allows Linkerd to measure and manipulate traffic to and from your service without introducing excessive latency.

+You can check out the [architecture](../architecture/) for more details on the components, what they do and how it all fits together.

 ## Using Linkerd